ElecTreeFrying/angular-drag-import/README.md

-# angular-drag-import package
+# angular-drag-import

-[Angular](https://atom.io/ "angular.io") auto import in [Atom](https://angular.io/ "atom.io") by drag and dropping [typescript](https://www.typescriptlang.org/ "typescriptlang.org") files from tree-view, to your active typescript file in editor pane.
+Drag and drop import package for [Angular].
+Drag and drop [typescript] files from tree-view, to your active [.ts] file in editor pane.

 ![Angular drag and drop sample usage](https://goo.gl/UJrPB6 "Angular drag and drop sample")

 # Features

-* 🔥 Append import path at the end or before the import list.
+* 🔥 Append import at the end or before the import list.
-* 🔥 Select line (mouse) to import.
+* 🔥 Append import on any select line in your active pane.
     <details>
       <summary>Show 💨</summary>
       <img src="https://goo.gl/dBRDzj"></img>